Picky Eaters at Your Table? You Can Handle This

-Do you have a picky eater kid in your family - or maybe more than one?
+Do you have a picky eater kid in your family?
 A new study suggests a different approach to how you could handle the problem.

 Published in the journal Pediatrics, the study’s researchers observed the 317 mother-kid duos for four years.
 The observations occurred via a questionnaire when the children were ages 4, 5, 6, 8, and 9.
 Here is what they found:

 - Forcing food on kids reinforces pickiness.
 While holding a hard line on what a kid will eat is an approach that many parents, the researchers found that this approach only makes the kid more selective.
 In fact, the more parents tried to control or restrict meal options, the pickier their kids became.

 - Pickiness becomes ingrained around age 4.
 The researchers also noted that if the child was didn’t like new things at age 4, they tended to stay particular about what they would eat throughout their school-age years.
 As a result, they suggest that the toddler and preschool years may be the most effective time to try to introduce new foods at mealtime.